mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 The workflow consists of the following five steps:

 ---
-1. Create SKOS vocabulary from ISIC rev 4 classification.
+1. Create SKOS vocabulary from ISIC rev 4 csv file.
 2. Create SKOS vocabulary from TIVA-21 classification.
 3. Produce mappings between TIVA 21 and ISIC rev 4 (csv file).
 4. Generate TTL file of mappings between TIVA 21 to ISIC rev 4.
 5. Graphs Validation reports.
 ---

-#### Create SKOS vocabulary from ISIC rev 4 classification.
+#### Create SKOS vocabulary from ISIC rev 4 csv file
 The ISIC Rev 4 classification is downloaded as a csv file from [this](https://www.fao.org/statistics/caliper/tools/download/en) page.
 The csv file is available in [isic-rev4-data](https://gitlab.com/coypu-project/coy-ontology/-/tree/93-automated-mappings-between-isic4-and-tiva/ontology/mapping/logmap-mappings/isic-rev4-data?ref_type=heads) folder.
 The RDFizer is used to generate **isic4_data**  TTL file from the csv file.
 The TTL file is available in **mapping** folder of this repository.